 Economy in Red Deer

-The economy in Red Deer is known to be one of the fastest growing and the city is gaining competitive advantage with the innovative entrepreneurial culture blowing up!
+The economy in Red Deer is known to be one of the fastest growing and the city is gaining a competitive advantage with the innovative entrepreneurial culture blowing up!

 With a current population of over 98, 000 people in Red Deer the growth rate is at a steady 12,3%.
 This has allowed for a cumulative growth rate over the past ten years and contributed to Red Deer being a prime location for national and international businesses starting up, naturally attracting people to immigrate to Canada.
-The economy is diverse and includes petrochemicals, retail and wholesale services as well as strong manufacturing, transportation and tourism industries.
+The economy is diverse and includes petrochemicals, retail and wholesale services as well as strong manufacturing, transportation, and tourism industries.

-The healthcare in Red Deer is world class with residents having access to the Red Deer Regional Hospital.
+The healthcare in Red Deer is world-class with residents having access to the Red Deer Regional Hospital.
 The healthcare industry is a major employer in the city providing jobs to many in the city.
 The Regional Hospital and Alberta Health Services has contributed to the 9% growth of the industry which is above the provincial growth rate of 3,2% and more growth is anticipated.
 By 2021, 400 more people should be employed in Red Deer in the healthcare field.

 The construction industry provides about 9,7% of all jobs in Red Deer which equates to over 6, 000 jobs in the city.
 The 2019 Canada Winter Games has boosted the industry with all the residential developments and investments that went into the projects in order to prepare.
 The industry has a good position and continues to grow.

 Concluded from all the industries in Red Deer there are three in-demand occupations that provide more than 10, 000 jobs in each category, these include jobs in sales and service, trades and equipment operators, and business and finance sectors, each growing at least 8% yearly.